-QUESTIONER: Yeah, no. I got a chance, though, right?
-I gotta...
+QUESTION: Yeah, no. I got a chance, though, right?
+I got a -

-JOHN: Right.
-But he knew it was not gonna be a fatal blow, but it was gonna bring you to your senses and bring you to Christ.
+JOHN: Right, but He knew it was not going to be a fatal blow, but it was going to bring you to your senses and bring you to Christ.
 Amen?

 JOHN: All right, all right.
-Bless his heart.
+Aw, bless his heart.
 That’s great.
 I think we can have the benediction now.
 Okay, who’s next here?
 We gotta go quick.

-TOYA: Okay.
+QUESTION: Okay.
 This will be real quick.
-First, I wanna say thank you.
-My name is Toya Tyler, and some while ago I told you about the tumor that I had.
+First, I want to say thank you.
+My name is Toya Tyler, and some while ago, I told you about the tumor that I had.

 JOHN: Oh, yeah.

 QUESTION: And you and everyone in the congregation were praying for me.
-And, just real quick, I just wanted to say that I’ve had two MRIs, and they can’t find it.
+And just real quick, I just wanted to say that I’ve had two MRIs, and they can’t find it, so -

-TOYA: So God is gracious.
-I just want to say thank you to everybody.
+QUESTION: God is gracious.
+So I just want to say thank you to everybody.
 Thank you.